dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 ### JavaScript modules

 JavaScript modules have a long and complicated history.
-(If you don’t believe me have a look at [Exploring JS’s section on modules](https://exploringjs.com/es6/ch_modules.html).)
-In this section we’ll look at two approaches:
+(To see for yourself, have a look at [Exploring JS’s section on modules](https://exploringjs.com/es6/ch_modules.html).)
+In this section we look at two approaches:

 * script loading
 * ES6 modules

 ### Script loading

-This is a simple approach to dividing your code into modules.
+This is a simple way to modularise your code.
 It’s straightforward and reliable but not suitable for large applications.
 (Once you have more than 5 or 6 modules you ought to look at the other approaches.)
-You can split your code up into separate files and then load them individually using `<script>` tags in `index.html`.
+You can split your code up into separate files and load them individually using `<script>` tags in `index.html`.
 The load order is important: each file is **loaded** and **executed** in the same order as the `<script>` tags.

 A simple example consists of two JavaScript files `add.js` and `main.js`.
 Here’s `add.js`: